Integrated Grid Plan Overview

 Integrated Grid Planning

-Our work to move toward a Hawaii Powered future is guided by a process called Integrated Grid Planning, or “IGP.”
-This process brings many people together to build a resilient and reliable grid from local, renewable energy sources with various technologies and scales.
+Our work to move toward a Hawaii Powered future is guided by a process called integrated grid planning, or IGP.
+This collaborative process brings together people, data and technology to design a safe, resilient, and reliable grid.

 Key Considerations